tomredgrave/technical-assessment/README.md

 - The quiz dynamically generates random maths questions.
 - It creates two plausible but incorrect answers alongside the correct answer, then shuffles all options randomly to avoid predictability.
-- The quiz tracks the user’s current streak and best streak, storing the best streak using **localStorage**.
+- The quiz tracks the user’s current streak and best streak, storing the best streak using localStorage so it persists between sessions.
 - I have also added comments throughout the **JavaScript** explaining what the code is doing.

 Live Version: [https://tomredgrave.github.io/technical-assessment/](https://tomredgrave.github.io/technical-assessment/)